How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

 4. Push the order to the highest-scoring candidate first

-5. If not accepted within the timeout, push to the next candidate in sequence
+5. If not accepted within timeout, push to the next candidate in sequence

-Designing from a Realistic Perspective: A Functional System is More Valuable Than a Dream System
+Designing from a Realist Perspective: A System That Works is More Valuable Than a Dream System

-In the end, the insights from this dispatch algorithm extended beyond the scheduling system itself to a re-evaluation of startup product design approaches:
+In the end, the insights from this dispatch algorithm extended beyond the scheduling system itself, leading to a re-evaluation of startup product design approaches:

-Do not pursue the "ceiling" of technology but focus on whether the "floor" of the business is stable.
+Do not pursue the "ceiling" of technology, but focus on whether the "floor" of the business is solid.

-Startup projects do not need the "most advanced algorithm in the industry" but rather the solution that best reduces risk, minimizes friction, is quickly implementable, and aligns with operational reality.
+Startup projects do not need the "most advanced algorithm in the industry"; they need the solution that best reduces risk, minimizes friction, is quickly implementable, and aligns with operational reality.
 Only when the business truly enters a phase of scaled growth does complexity become meaningful.

-Until then, the most worthwhile approach is a realistic restraint.
+Until then, the most worthwhile stance is one of realist restraint.
 Technology should serve the real business, not become an obstacle to business progress.